 Where a business has a bona fide basis for issuing both a Form W-2 and a Form 1099 to an individual, extra care should be taken to document the IC relationship.
 IC agreements that are tailored to the specific situation and use state-of-the-art terminology substantially enhance the likelihood that the IRS or a state workforce agency will validate the dual-classification.

 All too often, though, the IC relationship is in the gray area – somewhere between a bona fide IC and a common law employee.
 In that typical instance, businesses may wish can enhance the likelihood of a successful defense to an audit or court challenge by using diagnostic and treatment tools available to companies using ICs.
 The IC Compliance Scale™ and 48 Factors-Plus™ measure and evaluate a company’s level of IC compliance for 1099ers including any that may be dual-classified as ICs and employees.
-Those tools are part of the IC Diagnostics™ system (as described in our White Paper) that offer businesses proven means to re-structure, re-document, and re-implement IC relationships to enhance compliance with federal and state IC laws.
+Those tools are part of the IC Diagnostics™ system (as described in my White Paper) that offer businesses proven means to re-structure, re-document, and re-implement IC relationships to enhance compliance with federal and state IC laws.

 Your comments are invited.